Frequently Asked Questions About Custom Home Building

 Exterior finishes – stone vs brick or vinyl siding.
 Regular shingles or slate.
 Vinyl windows or wood.
 Porches with wood ceilings vs vinyl.
 Other additional exterior items – screened porches, decks, patios, pavers, driveways, retaining walls, boulder walls, landscaping, lighting, etc..

-Do you provide remodeling work, or are you just a custom home builder?
+Do you provide remodeling work, or only new custom homes?

 What is the process for building a custom home?